ISSUES and CONTEXTS in

 What do they list as the main reasons for doing so?

-2. Do the authors equate learning English as a foreign language to that of learning it as a first language?
+2. Do the authors equate learning English as a foreign language to that of learning

 In what ways is it similar or different?